Matt Ridley: COVID-19

 Ridley wrote in May 2020 that "research into the origins of the new coronavirus raises questions about how it became so infectious in human beings" and included as one possibility "perhaps laboratories".
-His 2021 book Viral: The Search for the Origin of COVID-19 written with Alina Chan, which received mixed reviews, ascribes the most likely proximate origin of the virus to the COVID-19 lab leak theory.
+His 2021 book Viral: The Search for the Origin of COVID-19, written with Alina Chan ascribes the most likely proximate origin of the virus to the COVID-19 lab leak theory.
+The book received mixed reviews.

 Honours, awards and titles

 In 1996, he was a visiting professor at Cold Spring Harbor Laboratory in New York, and in 2006 was awarded an honorary DSc degree.

 In 2003, he received an honorary DSc degree from Buckingham University and in 2007, an honorary DCL degree from Newcastle University.

-He was elected a Fellow of the Royal Society of Literature in 1999.
+He was elected a Fellow of the Royal Society of Literature (FRSL) in 1999.
 In 2004, he was elected a Fellow of the Academy of Medical Sciences (FMedSci) for "major contributions to public engagement with the biological sciences".

 In 2011, the Manhattan Institute awarded Ridley its $50,000 Hayek Prize for his book The Rational Optimist.
 In his acceptance speech, Ridley said: "As Hayek understood, it is human collaboration that is necessary for society to work... the key feature of trade is that it enables us to work for each other not just for ourselves; that attempts at self-sufficiency are the true form of selfishness as well as the quick road to poverty; and that authoritarian, top-down rule is not the source of order or progress."
 In 2011, Ridley gave the Angus Millar Lecture on "scientific heresy" at the Royal Society of Arts (RSA).

 In 2012, on the death of his father, Ridley became the 5th Viscount Ridley and Baron Wensleydale.
 He is also the 9th Baronet Ridley.
 In 2013, he was elected as a hereditary peer to membership in the House of Lords, as a member of the Conservative Party.

 In 2013, he was elected a member of the American Academy of Arts and Sciences, and won the Julian L. Simon award in March 2012.
 In 2014, he won the free enterprise award from the Institute of Economic Affairs.